16-18 Summer School 2019

 16-18 Summer School

 The BES 16-18 Summer School is a week long residential field experience for students studying sciences at A-level, Scottish Higher and other similar qualifications.
-All travel, catering and accommodation costs for teachers and their students are covered by the BES.
-In 2018, The John Spedan Lewis Foundation sponsored clothing, waterproofing and other resources so that students were appropriately kitted out for fieldwork.
+This year we were joined by 31 students from 7 different schools across the UK.

 Like what we stand for?